ColOfAbRiX/the-road-to-fp/the_road_to_fp_notes.md

 # The road to FP

-I never studied functional programming at university and until few years ago it was just a fancy word that I read on some nice blogs online.
-But then I  discovered Scala and I was captured by it and I started to look around and study.
-But I quickly found out that information is very spread around, blogs, videos, papers, books, librarie and so on and I never found a place that told me what I was supposed to learn and what steps would come next.

-This project is born from a personal struggle where I had to find my way to learn functional programming.
-I thought it would be very useful to share the knowledge I built about *learning* functional programming.

-What I want to achieve with this project is to put together *in a structured way* the information that is already publicly available and to top it up with my personal comments, notes and ideas and with examples and exercises to make the life of people that want to get into FP easier.

-I want to use a step-by-step approach where I guide the reader from no prior knowledge of FP to get the grasp of the most advanced topics.
-I will introduce concepts little by little, providing understanding and intuition behind each of them and also what real world problem they solve.
-I will only assume that the reader is already well grounded in other programming paradigms.

 At the moment this page is just a dump of raw ideas of what to put in the various chapters and to have a rough organization of the content.
 The topics below will have to be properly expanded, with references, comments, examples and exercises.